 6. Your own responsibility in your organization.

-7. Potential target of your study in the course with difficulties or obstacles for you to obtain your target.
+7. Potential target of your study in the course, the difficulties or obstacles in obtaining your target, and a list of your strengths and weaknesses.

 8. Your expectations for the course: What do you expect to obtain and archive in the course?

-9. A plan of your individual study.
-Please select a topic of your individual study from the topics in “Menu for the topics of Individual Study” in “(4) To complete a Master thesis” in “ANNEX I: Detail of the Phase in Japan”.

 * Applicants who do not have any seismic design code in their countries are requested to　present practical measures to secure the seismic safety of buildings.

 for Tsunami Disaster Mitigation(T) group